 In this scenario AppVeyor service provides UI, orchestration, artifacts storage and NuGet feeds while AppVeyor build agents run on your virtual machines.
-Private build clouds are available to customers with Premium plan and can be enabled upon request.
+Private build clouds can be enabled upon request.
 Please let us know if you are interested.

 |Build cloud / configuration||CPU||Memory||Nested virtualization|

 |Hyper-V "4-cores"||4 cores||7 GB||Enabled|

 |GCE||2 cores||7.5 GB||-|